electro-framework/interop/Interfaces/Http/RouterInterface.md

 ##### Middleware

-The example above highlights a major feature of Selenia's router: **you can mix routables with keys and routables without keys**, and they'll be executed in order.
+The example above highlights a major feature of Electro's router: **you can mix routables with keys and routables without keys**, and they'll be executed in order.

 As keyless routables always run, they are ideal for implementing traditional **middleware** (like filters, loggers, etc.).

 > In fact, an **iterable routable** is quite like a **handler stack**, but keys have special meaning because they are interpreted by a router, while a handler stack just blindly calls the next handler whenever a handler calls `$next()`.

 If a middleware performs its own routing, it can be considered a **route**.